An Overview of Thailand’s Medical Tourism Industry

 - Nutrition education

 - Alternative medicine

-It is generally thought that the rise of wellness tourism has much to do with the rising affluence and education of people around the world.
-We are now in an age where many people realize that longevity will be linked to developing and maintaining a healthy lifestyle.
+It’s generally believed that the rise of wellness tourism has much to do with the rising affluence and education worldwide.
+We’re now in an age where many realize that longevity is linked to developing and maintaining a healthy lifestyle.

-Secure the right health insurance plan for Thailand
+Secure the Right Health Insurance Plan for Thailand